Mahboob-A/Algocode/README.md

 * <a href="https://github.com/Mahboob-A/rcee/">RCE Engine Service</a> RCE Engine Service contains the `C++` code execution Judge.
 The Judge is completely isolated and it is only accessible using `events`.  <br/>
-Another RCE Engine service for `Java code execution` is under development.
+Another RCE Engine service for `Java Judge`  and 'Python Judge` are under development.
 <br/> <br/>

 The `C++ Judge` of <a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a> can execute `C++`  codes and run test cases against the code output.
 It can currently  handle the below events: